-Mahogany wood is a hardwood variety of wood that is mostly found in North and Central America.
+Mahogany wood is a hardwood variety of wood mostly found in North and Central America.
 Mahogany is very commonly used in America for many purposes and applications.

-It is very famous for its strong grain and red-brown color.
-It polishes and oils very well.
-After polishing it shines in a more reddish-brown color.
-Which gives the amazing look and makes it more durable.
+It is very famous for its durability, rot resistance and appearance.
+It takes polishes and oils very well.
+After finishing, it gives excellent results.

 Species of Mahogany

 More than half a dozen wood species are counted in the category of Mahogany even though they came from the same type of species.

 But wood species experts consider only four true mahogany species.
 This species is as follows.